shefing/payload-tools/packages/authors-info/README.md

 ## [Author Info plugin](./src/index.ts)

-- Payload 3.0 does not store authors informations, so we created this package to automatically store information about who created, updated and publish content, and this for all collections and globals.
-The package does add a new tab in the authoring user interface "Author Data".
+- This plugin provides an automated solution to track and store details about content creators, editors, and publishers across all collections and globals.
+  It also introduces an "Author Data" tab in the authoring interface.
 - Payload 3.0 is storing the creation and modification date of each document's collections but does not store publication date.
 So this package aslo stores the most recent publish date.

 ![img_1.png](./images/img_1.png)

 ### Setup

-In order to use this authors-info plugin install it using your prefered node package manager, e.g:
+Install the plugin using your node package manager, e.g:

 `npm add @shefing/authors-info`